HarumiManz/Data_liverpool/liverpool-app/README.md

 npm install chartjs-chart-treemap
 ```

-To update the node package you only need to do
+to create the node modules folder or to update you only need to enter the following:

 ```bash
 npm i